AmzadT/AmzadT/README.md

 * 💬 Ask me about software development,
 * 📫 Get more about me:  <a href="#" target="_blank"> here</a> is my portfolio,
 * ❤️ I love coding,
-* ⚡ Fun fact: Still finding...
+* ⚡ Fun fact: Still finding.....

 <hr />